Here it is – the original internet-famous healthy chickpea cookie dough dip!

 - Sweetener of choice (see note below, for amount)

-- 1/3 cup chocolate chips Or raw chocolate chips - recipe in the Chocolate-Covered Katie Cookbook
+- 1/3 cup chocolate chips or sugar free chocolate chips

 Add all ingredients (except for chocolate chips) to a good food processor, and process until very smooth.
 Then mix in the chocolate chips.
 (Some commenters have had success with a blender, but I did not.
 Try that at your own risk, and know the results will be better in a high-quality food processor such as a Cuisinart.)
 If made correctly and blended long enough, this should have the exact texture of real cookie dough!